Audit Methodology

 What we do NOT do

 Knowing the boundaries is part of using the tool correctly.
-These are not legal disclaimers.
-They are specific constraints that may affect your findings.
+Read these as specific constraints that may affect your findings, not as legal boilerplate.

 No bloodwork integration